telerik/xaml-docs/controls/radpersistenceframework/features/persistence-framework-isolated-storage.md

 * __QuotaRequested event__: When the application requests a larger quota from the isolated storage, the user is prompted to allow or deny the request.
 The __QuotaRequested__ event is fired when the user makes a choice.
 The event receives two arguments:
 	* A __sender__ argument that receives the __IsolatedStorageProvider__ that is requesting the additional quota.
 	* A __QuotaRequestedEventArgs__ object that gives access to:
-        * __FileStreams__: A dictionary that contains the names of the isolated storage files as keys, and the filestreams as values.
+        * __FileStreams__: A dictionary that contains the names of the isolated storage files as keys, and the file streams as values.
         * __IsSuccess__: A property of type bool that indicates whether the user has allowed the quota increase.
         * __RequestedBytes__ - A property of type __long__ that represents the size of the requested quota.